A Brief History of Ascot

-For over 300 years the Ascot racecourse has been synonymous with prestige, tradition and heritage, the pinnacle being Royal Ascot week which has become the centre stage not only to view the best racehorses in the world but also the highlight of the social calendar and quite an important venue for wonderful outfits.
-With over 300,000 visitors descending upon the course over five days, Royal Ascot is Britain’s most popular race meeting - and so how did the event become the jewel in the crown of the British racing calendar?
+For over 300 years the Ascot racecourse has been synonymous with prestige, tradition and heritage, with Royal Ascot week taking centre stage.
+Not only the place to view the best racing and horses in the world, but also the highlight of the social calendar and a very important venue for fashion.
+The Royal Ascot dress code is synonymous with tradition and conformity but also with style.

-The Queen’s horses can be easily picked out as her jockeys wear the distinctive Royal colours of purple body with gold braid, scarlet sleeves, and black velvet cap with gold fringe (just as those of her predecessors going back all the way to the Prince Regent who later became George IV).
-Her Majesty is renowned for wearing a wonderful array of colours herself and so the racing is not the only thing that bets are placed on during Royal Ascot week - the colour of the outfit that she will be wearing appears in the stakes too.
-The crowd lines the course to view her arriving at the head of the wonderful parade of landaus, not only so that they can catch a glimpse of her and other members of the Royal family but also to see if they have won!
-Apparently, having a finely attuned ear, The Queen uses the journey along the course to listen to the wheels of the carriage and the hooves of the horses pulling it to assess how the going is and therefore how her horses will run.
+The Queen’s horses can be easily recognised as her jockeys wear the distinctive Royal colours of a purple body with gold braid, scarlet sleeves, and black velvet cap with gold fringe (just as those of her predecessors, going back all the way to the Prince Regent who later became George IV).
+Her Majesty too is renowned for wearing a wonderful array of colours, and so the racing is not the only thing that bets are placed on during Royal Ascot week - the colour of the outfit that The Queen will be wearing each day also appears in the stakes!
+Every day the crowd lines the course to view Her Majesty arriving at the head of the wonderful parade of landaus, not only so that they can catch a glimpse of her and other members of the Royal family, but also to see if they have won!
+Apparently, having a finely attuned ear, The Queen uses the journey along the course to listen to the wheels of the carriage and the hooves of the horses, to assess the going, and therefore how her horses will run.